 The consolidated financial statements have been prepared in accordance with United States generally accepted accounting principles (or GAAP).
 These financial statements include the accounts of Teekay LNG Partners L.P. (or the Partnership), which is a limited partnership organized under the laws of the Republic of The Marshall Islands and its wholly owned or controlled subsidiaries.
-Significant intercompany balances and transactions have been eliminated upon consolidation.
 The preparation of consolidated financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
 Actual results may differ from those estimates.